RoseauTechnologies/Roseau_Load_Flow/doc/usage/Short_Circuit.md

 The power load 'load' is connected on bus 'b2' that already has a short-circuit.
 It makes the short-circuit calculation impossible. [bad_short_circuit]
 ```

+At least two phases or a phase and a ground must be given when creating a short-circuit:

 ```pycon
 >>> try: